masa24/IA/criteria_A_planning.md

 ## Criteria A: Planning

 ## Problem definition(Client identification)
 My client is a grape farmer.
 He is willing to have a system that will give transparency to his grape.
 He wants his customers to have access to more information about his grape.
-The information will be the general grape information(eg. sweetness, grapeion area), cultivation history, and pest control history.
+The information will be the general grape information(eg. sweetness, grape, production area), cultivation history, and pest control history.
 My client is working as a group of grape farmers.
 Therefore, he also wants to share information about each producer in the group.
+He also wants a system that will help him analyze the data to give him better idea of how his business is going.
 However, there are several issues when implementing this system.
 First, the client is currently keeping his grape data in an Excel file.
 However, to use the data in the system, the data needs to be transferred into a database but the client has no knowledge to do that.
 Secondly, he does not have a system that could store and manage information about each grape and producer.
 Lastly, the current situation is that there are no easy methods for the customer to access this information.
 By having this system my client’s customers will have enough information to ensure the quality and safety of my client's grape.
 This is very important to add transparency to his grapes.
 These problems were identified through a face-to-face meeting and email(See appendix for evidence).
 Throughout this IA, the word "client" will refer to the client himself.
 The word "producer" will refer to all the farmers under the client's group including the client himself.
 The word "customer" will refer to the person who is buying the grapes made by the producers.